 1 - Connecting up your equipment

-You first need to install the driver software for the Denkovi.
+If you are using a HID relay board, simply connect it to a free USB port on your PC.
+If you are using a Denkovi board you first need to install the driver software for the Denkovi.
 Full details on how to do this are available in the RightBooth User Manual.

 You will have to close RightBooth and re-run it for these initial switch settings to take effect.